anjrv/distributed_systems/assignment_3/assignment_3.md

 2. **the effect of the failures on the properties validity and integrity,**
 3. **whether the service is reliable or not.**

+Lost messages are omission failures, duplications and checksums are arbitrary failures.

+Neither have validity due to lost messages, A also does not have integrity since payloads can be wrong.

+Neither service is reliable judging from the standpoint of validity and integrity.

 ## Next, consider a server process Y that operates in an asynchronous distributed system and is contacted by a client process X via the above communication service B: